gvwilson/thirdbit/fiction/iffy/index.md

 Wales smiled briefly.
 "Sorry.
-Arra kappa t' carry at down s'far we go long?"
+Arra joey t' carry at down s'far we go long?"

 Iffy made a face.
 "That was *terrible*," she judged witheringly.